vFredo/dotfiles/README.md

     * Dbus python

 # Inspired
-* Wincent [dotfiles](https://github.com/wincent/wincent).
-Most of the tecnical things seen in this repo, come from there.
+* Wincent [dotfiles](https://github.com/wincent/wincent); Most of the tecnical things seen in this repository comes from his dotfiles.